Skip to content

 Wearable safety devices work by collecting data, such as a swimmer’s location and how long they’ve been underwater.
 This information is absolutely essential for triggering a fast and accurate emergency response.
 At the same time, it brings up important questions about privacy and data security, especially since your facility serves families and children.
 When evaluating a system, it’s crucial to ask how that data is stored, who has access to it, and what measures are in place to protect it.
 A trustworthy provider will be transparent about their data policies and prioritize the privacy of your guests.
 You can often find answers to these types of questions in a company's FAQ section.

-Is a Wearable Safety System Right for Your Facility?
+Is a Drowning Prevention Wearable System Right for You?

 Deciding to add a new piece of technology to your safety protocol is a big step.
 It’s about finding the right fit for your specific environment, your team, and your guests.
 If you're wondering whether a wearable system is the missing piece in your safety puzzle, let's walk through a few key considerations to help you make a confident decision.